squid-cache/squid-cache.github.io/docs/SquidFaq/BugReporting.md

 If you CANNOT get Squid to leave a core file for you then one of the following approaches can be used

-First alternative is to start Squid under the contol of GDB
+First alternative is to start Squid under the control of GDB

 ```
 % gdb /path/to/squid